D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 #### Model Performance Optimization

 Based on the performance analysis results above, you may find that the model performance is not as expected.
-This section introduces Horizon's suggestions and measures to improve model performance, including checking YAML configuration parameters, handling CPU operators, high-performance model design suggestions, and using Horizon-friendly structures and models.
+This section introduces D-Robotics's suggestions and measures to improve model performance, including checking YAML configuration parameters, handling CPU operators, high-performance model design suggestions, and using Horizon-friendly structures and models.

 :::caution Note
  Some of the modification suggestions in this section may affect the parameter space of the original floating-point model.
 Therefore, you need to retrain the model.
 To avoid repeatedly adjusting and training the model during performance tuning, it is recommended that you use random parameters to export the model for performance verification until you obtain satisfactory model performance.